txusballesteros/sliding-deck/README.md

 Sliding-deck view for Android offer an intuitive and useful user interface widget.
 If you like to have a deck of views and don't want complicate your code.
 Here you have the solution.
 Lightweight and easy to deploy, Sliding-deck brings full feature widget.
 Your users will can perform swipe, quick review or stick the elements.

-If you want learn more about the library, you should take a look to the demo App to see all the capabilities and behaviours of the component.
+If you want learn more about the library, you should take a look to the demo App and see all the capabilities and behaviours of the component.

 ![](assets/demo.gif)

 ## Latest Version

 [ ![Download](https://api.bintray.com/packages/txusballesteros/maven/SlidingDeck/images/download.svg) ](https://bintray.com/txusballesteros/maven/SlidingDeck/_latestVersion) ![](https://img.shields.io/badge/platform-android-green.svg) ![](https://img.shields.io/badge/Min%20SDK-14-green.svg) ![](https://img.shields.io/badge/Licence-Apache%20v2-green.svg)

+## Features

+### Gestures

+* **Swipe Left to Right** to move the element horizontally, you can detect this action to create you self logic.
+* **Pull Down** to apply a vertical offset to the element, this action is perfect to allow a Quick Review action to the users.
+* **Swipe Top to Bottom** if you want to show all the visible items and keep theses sticked, and perform a **Swipe Top to Bottom** to pick all the items.

+### Overdraw Improvements

+If you're a hard Android developer and like that your App work fast and fine, you can enable the overdraw improvements proccess into the view.
+You only need enable the flag **enableOverdrawImprovement** on you xml layout file.

 ## How to use